kylebradshaw/vue-datepicker-local/README.md

 Adjustments added so that it works within other vue components using scss.

 ### A Beautiful Datepicker Component For Vue2
-* Lightweight (less than 4kb minified and gzipped)
-* Only dependencies Vue
-* Beautiful!

 Forked from : https://github.com/weifeiyue/vue-datepicker-local

 ## Usage